 Chung Ying Street Historical Museum

 This Historical Museum is situated on the eastern side of the street.
 Inside this museum, there are thousands of exhibits, primarily folk heritage, and historical relics of modern times.
-There are also plenty of rare old photos focusing on the Chung Ying Street history, which can be attractive to the visitors.
+There are also plenty of rare old photos focusing on Chung Ying Street’s history, which can be attractive to visitors.
 It’s known as a great resource to gain a better understanding of this place.
 There are four exhibition halls in this museum.

 - The first hall is about the history of Chung Ying Street and some of its folk customs.

 - The second hall is focused on the 3.18 Boundary and the China-Britain Boundary of 1898.